 Many of you might be wondering, “What to do in Jakarta?
 What lies beyond its chaotic streets and rapid changing skyscrapers?”
 Okay, I must admit that public transportation system in Jakarta is not as much as good as Kuala Lumpur or even Bangkok, its cleanliness is nothing compared to Singapore.
 But let me tell you, as Indonesian capital and the biggest metropolis in South East Asia (2nd in the world after Tokyo – Yokohama), Jakarta is a place where ethnics and languages gather, a melting pot that worth for adventure seekers.

-One of Jakarta’s tourist attractions beside its tasty foods and old Dutch buildings is: Chinatown.
+One of Jakarta’s tourist attractions beside its tasty foods and old Dutch buildings are: Chinatown.
 Yes, like any other cities in Asia, Jakarta has a Chinatown.

 How to Get There?